jeszeo24/connectED/README.md

 # connectED

 Hello!
-Welcome to my app
+Welcome to Kejal's connectED app.

+As part of the (CodeOp) Feature Extension project phase, I (Jess) have forked and cloned her app to work on a chat feature and an authentication feature.
+The notes route and front-end was also rejigged, so that each individual student has their own individual view of notes.

+From Kejal's two original tables of reflection and note, the users table was created to keep track of users (students vs staff) and user information.
+The second table added is the messages table, to store chat messages from the chat function.

 Databases and Tables:
 - The name of the database: student_reflection
-- This app has two tables: reflection and notes.
+- This app now has four tables: users, messages, reflection and notes.
+    - users: contains the username, password, isStaff (boolean) and email
+    - messages: contains senderId, groupId, text and dateTime
-- Reflection: contains the refDate,  studentid and 6 questions (questions are seen in the ReflectionView)
+    - reflection: contains the refDate,  studentid and 6 questions (questions are seen in the ReflectionView)
     - notes: contains the noteDate, title and note (added through the form in NoteView)

+Please note that the notes table now also has a foreign key (user_id) so as to map each individual student/user to their own individual notes view.

 ## Install the app
 There are four branches of the code(use `git branch` to see the branches):